 While the average selling price (ASP) can certainly be tracked for service-oriented companies, the ASP metric is generally more applicable for industries that sell physical products.

 - Food and Beverage

-For example, SaaS companies would opt for using the average order value (AOV) instead, while companies operating in technology sectors such as social media companies might use average revenue per user (ARPU).
+In contrast, SaaS companies would opt for using the average order value (AOV) instead, while companies operating in technology sectors such as social media companies are more likely to use the average revenue per user (ARPU) metric.

 Average Selling Price Formula (ASP)

 The formula for calculating the average selling price (ASP) is as follows.

 - Product Revenue → The net sales generated from selling a product in a specified period.

 - Total Number of Product Units Sold → The quantity of products sold to customers in the coinciding period.